Adobe Creative Cloud Alternatives

 If you want something else instead of Premiere Pro, try Magix Vegas Movie Studio, a paid program.
 However, it can be fiddly and refuse to cooperate with media formats other programs consider the best.
 In addition, recording in OBS by default produces.MKV files, which this tool won’t acknowledge, forcing you to convert them.

-Even though After Effects is popular among professionals, you can try out Blender, a free, open-source program for making models, a video renders, animations, and more.
+Even though After Effects is popular among professionals, you can try out Blender, a free, open-source program for making models, video renders, animations, and more.
 Professionals already brag about using Blender to create CGI and concept art for shows and movies, such as season 8 of The Walking Dead, Jurassic Park: the Fallen Kingdom, and Hardcore Henry.

 To replace Audition, get Audacity, another freebie program.
 It doesn’t come with training wheels but can do everything a fully-fledged audio processing program can.
 It’s quite popular, so you will find tutorials for all its functions, such as optimizing an audio recording to best fit a YouTube video.
 Like Audition, it’s meant for audio editing.